taikt/LKMPG/4.12.12/LKMPG-4.12.12.rst

    :::

--  | Introducing printk()
+-  | Introducing print functions
-   | ::: {#text-org176ca3e .outline-text-5} Despite what you might
+   | ::: {#text-org5fc9d61 .outline-text-5} In the beginning there was
-     think, **printk()** was not meant to communicate information to the user, even though we used it for exactly this purpose in hello-1!
-     It happens to be a logging mechanism for the kernel, and is used to log information or give warnings.
-Therefore, each printk() statement comes with a priority, which is the <1> and KERN_ALERT you see.
-There are 8 priorities and the kernel has macros for them, so you don't have to use cryptic numbers, and you can view them (and their meanings) in **linux/kernel.h**.
-If you don't specify a priority level, the default priority, DEFAULT_MESSAGE_LOGLEVEL,
-     will be used.
+     **printk**, usually followed by a priority such as KERN_INFO or KERN_DEBUG.
+More recently this can also be expressed in abbreviated form using a set of print macros, such as **pr_info** and **pr_debug**.
+This just saves some mindless keyboard bashing and looks a bit neater.
+They can be found within **linux/printk.h**.

-   Take time to read through the priority macros.
-The header file also describes what each priority means.
-In practise, don't use number, like <4>.
-Always use the macro, like KERN_WARNING.
+     Take time to read through the available priority macros.

-   If the priority is less than int console_loglevel, the message is printed on your current terminal.
-If both syslogd and klogd are running, then the message will also get appended to the systemd journal, whether it got printed to the console or not.
-We use a high priority, like KERN_ALERT, to make sure the printk() messages get printed to your console rather than just logged to the journal.
-When you write real modules, you'll want to use priorities that are meaningful for the situation at hand.

    :::

 -  | About Compiling
-   | ::: {#text-orgc8049ab .outline-text-5} Kernel modules need to be
+   | ::: {#text-org8c070df .outline-text-5} Kernel modules need to be
      compiled a bit differently from regular userspace apps.
 Former kernel versions required us to care much about these settings, which are usually stored in Makefiles.
 Although hierarchically